 This additional section of the PPI statistical bulletin introduces some new charts to explain contributions to the change in the PPI rate of inflation.
 They are currently being published in a separate section for clarity and as an opportunity for users to provide feedback.
 Please email ppi@ons.gsi.gov.uk with your comments.
+These charts will become part of the normal statistical bulletin next month.

-Output Prices
+Output prices

-The annual percentage growth rate for the output PPI in July 2015 was -1.6%, unchanged from last month, resulting in no increase in the annual rate between June and July 2015.
-This was mostly due to drops in the contribution from refined petroleum products, and alcohol and tobacco, being offset by increases in contributions from other manufactured products and chemicals (Figure G).
+The annual percentage growth rate for the output PPI in August 2015 was -1.8%, compared with -1.6% last month, resulting in a decrease in the annual rate between July and August 2015 of 0.2%.
+This was mostly due to a drop in the contribution from refined petroleum products (Figure G).

-Figure G: Output 12 month contribution to change in rate between June and July 2015
+Figure G: Output 12 month contribution to change in rate between July and August 2015

-Figure G: Output 12 month contribution to change in rate between June and July 2015
+Figure G: Output 12 month contribution to change in rate between July and August 2015